Table of Contents

 We took some photos here before returning to Pike Place to eat lunch at Lowell’s, one of the restaurants inside the farmers market.
 This three-story restaurant has waterfront views and delicious seafood.
 I highly recommend sitting on the top floor and ordering the fish tacos!

-Day 8: Visit the PNW Starbucks Reserve & Fly Home
+Day 8: Visit The Starbucks Reserve & Fly Home

 Pro-tip: Have another day in Seattle?
 Do the Seattle Underground Tour!
 We didn’t have time to do this, but I’ve heard such great things.

 Hopefully our trip inspires you to create a similar PNW itinerary of your own!
-Like I mentioned above, Portland and Seattle can easily be combined into one, week-long PNW trip.
+Like I mentioned above, Portland and Seattle can easily be combined into one, week-long Pacific Northwest road trip.
 I highly recommend visiting all the sites I outlined here along with some of the PNW’s national parks, waterfalls, and scenic trails.
 Enjoy the PNWonderland!

 Like this post?
 Pin it to save it for later and share with others!